leoramzi/Leo-Media-Renamer/README.md

    - Type 's' to skip the current folder and continue
    - Type 'o' to stop processing completely
 5. Generate a detailed log file of all operations in the "MediaRenamerLog" folder
+6. Display a comprehensive report showing:
+   - Operation statistics
+   - List of skipped items with reasons
+   - List of warnings and errors

 ### Search Behavior
 - For Movies: Searches and matches exact movie titles with the same year